EricZinda/Perplexity/backlog.md

+- in_style_predication_2() et al should strip DisjunctionValue and set the lineage properly

+- Make "be_v_id" work properly with concepts
+- Clean up conceptual versions of have_v and order_v as per nonlogicalquerydesign.md

 - Go put this everywhere it makes sense: context.report_error(["formNotUnderstood", "card_cex"])
 - Finish removing combinatorics since it simply fails for a lot of cases and complicates the code
 - Example33_reset: a few files are in a folder together
   - crazy slow now